lightstep/dd-trace-rb/README.md

 |------------------|---------------------|
 | v0.1.0           | v0.29.0             |

+## Support

+Contact `support@lightstep.com` for additional questions and resources, or to be added to our community slack channel.

 ## Licensing

 This is a fork of [dd-trace-rb][dd-trace-rb repo] and retains the original Datadog license and copyright.
 See the [license][license file] for more details.